TheOdinProject/curriculum/foundations/html_css/css-foundations/the-cascade.md

 }
 ~~~

 In the example above, despite rule 2 having more class selectors than ID selectors, rule 1 is more specific because ID beats class.
-In this case, the `color: blue;` declaration would take precedence.
+In this case, the `color: blue` declaration would take precedence.

 And a bit more complex: